-Member Representative: - 23.2 one individual to who will represent the member at meetings and to sign resolutions under clause 29, and - (a) 23.1 the same individual or another individual for the purpose of being appointed or elected as a director. - 23.323.2 The appointment of a representative Corporate Member Representative by a member must: - (a) be in writing and include the consent of the Corporate Member Representative - (b) include the name of the representative Corporate Member Representative - be signed on behalf of the member and the Corporate Member Representative, and - (d) be given to the company or, for representation at a meeting, be given to the chairperson before the meeting starts. - 23.423.3 A representative Corporate Member Representative has all the rights of a member relevant to the purposes of the appointment as a representative Representative. - 23.4 The appointment may be standing. - 23.5 The company also recognises that some Member Centres may operate as unincorporated bodies of individuals, which wish to engage with the company. - 23.6 Where a Body Representative Member is approved by the board to represent an Unincorporated Centre in the company, the Body Representative Member will represent the Unincorporated Centre for the purposes of maintaining membership rights and obligations in the company, at meetings, and to sign resolutions under clause 29. - 23.7 The appointment of a Body Representative Member by an Unincorporated Centre must:

-- (a) be in writing and include the consent of the Body Representative Member - (b) include the name of the relevant Unincorporated Centre - (c) be signed on behalf of the Unincorporated Centre and the Body Representative Member, and

-23.5(d)be given to the company.
+- An incorporated member may appoint a Corporate Member Representative who will represent the member at meetings and to sign resolutions under clause 29. - 23.2 The appointment of a Corporate Member Representative by a member must: - (a) be in writing and include the consent of the Corporate Member Representative - (b) include the name of the Corporate Member Representative - (c) be signed on behalf of the member and the Corporate Member Representative, and - (d) be given to the company or, for representation at a meeting, be given to the chairperson before the meeting starts. - 23.3 A Corporate Member Representative has all the rights of a member relevant to the purposes of the appointment as a Representative. - 23.4 The appointment may be standing. - 23.5 The company also recognises that some Member Centres may operate as unincorporated bodies of individuals, which wish to engage with the company. - 23.6 Where a Body Representative Member is approved by the board to represent an Unincorporated Centre in the company, the Body Representative Member will represent the Unincorporated Centre for the purposes of maintaining membership rights and obligations in the company, at meetings, and to sign resolutions under clause 29. - 23.7 The appointment of a Body Representative Member by an Unincorporated Centre must: - (a) be in writing and include the consent of the Body Representative Member - (b) include the name of the relevant Unincorporated Centre - (c) be signed on behalf of the Unincorporated Centre and the Body Representative Member, and - (d) be given to the company.